ibahars/DJango-Name/README.md

 PageFlow
 PageFlow is a basic school project developed using the Django web framework.
 It is a web application that allows users to create and manage content through a clean and structured interface.
+The project must be run inside the myproject directory.

 Features
   User registration and login system